Category: Trip-planning

 • 1 year: ~$55

-Always carry your license when fishing — a printed copy and a digital backup on your phone.
-Inspections do happen, particularly in heavily patrolled areas like the Coronado Islands and major sportfishing ports.
-For more details on obtaining your license, see our complete fishing license guide.
+Carry your license when fishing — a printed copy and a digital backup on your phone.
+Inspections do happen, particularly around the Coronado Islands and major sportfishing ports.
+Full details in our fishing license guide.

-Note on charters: Many charter operators include the fishing license in their pricing.
-Always confirm this when booking — if they say it’s included, get it in writing or verify you receive an actual license document before departure.
+On charters: Many operators include the license in their pricing.
+Always confirm this when booking.
+If they say it’s included, get it in writing or verify you receive an actual license document before departure.

 Bag Limits: How Many Fish Can You Keep?

 Mexican bag limits apply to individual anglers, not to the vessel.
-These are daily limits — you cannot accumulate unused days.
-Bag limits as of the most recent CONAPESCA regulations:
+Daily limits — no accumulation of unused days.
+Based on current CONAPESCA regulations:

 Pelagic Species